Man arrested in connection with crash on N7 in September

 Photograph: Colin Keegan, Collins Dublin

-Gardaí in Clondalkin have arrested a man, aged in his late 20s, in connection with a fatal road traffic collision that occurred on the N7 outbound in Kingswood, Co Dublin, on September 21st last.
+Gardaí have arrested a man in his 20s in connection with a fatal crash on the N7 in Kingswood, Co Dublin last month.

-The gardaí are particularly keen to speak with drivers of HGVs and taxi drivers who may have been travelling this route also.
+Gardaí are particularly keen to speak to drivers of HGVs or taxi drivers who may have been travelling this route.

-Any motorists who may have camera (including dash cam) footage that may assist in the investigation should make it available.

 Anyone with any information can contact Clondalkin Garda Station, on 01 666 7600, or the Garda Confidential Line on 1800 666 111.